 Or are you holding people back from reaching their peak potential?

 Throughout Brady’s long career, he’s had a keen ability to embrace challenges.

-For starters, he was picked in the sixth round at #199 of the NFL Draft, overlooked by almost all the experts.
+He was picked in the sixth round at #199 of the NFL Draft, overlooked by almost all the experts for starters.

 He’s been the underdog in three Super Bowls throughout his career – and he’s 3-0 in those games.
 Before the 2016 season, ESPN analyst Max Kellerman famously claimed Brady would “fall off a cliff soon” in a segment of First Take:

-In the five years since this statement, Brady has won three Super Bowls on two different teams and a league MVP award.
+Since this statement, Brady has won three Super Bowls on two different teams and a league MVP award in the five years.
 Few people in history have been able to embrace challenges quite like Tom Brady.